mapokapo/bitdraw/README.md

 * **setHex(hex)**
 	* Sets the RGBA values of this Color object to the supplied hex string.
   * *param* `hex` - <[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type)> A hex color value string.

+# License
+This project and all of its code are under the permissive MIT license.
+You can read more here: [LICENSE](https://github.com/mapokapo/graphical-engine/blob/master/LICENSE)